Team-Data-Antwerpen/xgrab2db/README.md

 xgrab2db
 =========
-<em>xgrab is the exchange standard for adressen in Flanders.
+<em>xgrab is the exchange standard for adresses in Flanders.
 They contain a extract of the CRAB-database.
 This XML-file contains all the relevant entities of crab.
 They allow the adres manager to update CRAB directly without using lara.
 These tools convert a xgrab-xmlfile to a sqlite/spatialite database and back to xml